 Driving and wandering: He may start to get lost more often, and at some point will no longer be able to drive safely.
 At this point you must take away the car keys, not just because he tends to get lost, but because he is much more likely to cause an accident and is a danger to himself and others.
 Even on foot, he might get lost on the way home from the mailbox, or forget why he was outside in the first place and wander away.
 Talk to your neighbors to make sure they understand what’s going on and they know how to contact you.
 Get him an ID bracelet with your contact info on it so others can help him.
 (Here’s one solution, but there are other options too.)

-Car Key Trick: Your loved one might feel that his keyring is a source of comfort, or a feeling that he has some modicum of control — so taking it away might hurt.
-Instead, replace the car key on his keyring with a key to some other car that he has no access to.
+Car Key Trick: If your loved one feels that his key ring is a source of comfort, or if it gives him a feeling that he has some modicum of control, taking the keys away might really hurt.
+Instead, replace the car key on his key ring with a key to some other car to which he has no access.

 Plan Ahead: Be sure to contact helpful agencies and set things up well before you reach the point of needing their help.
 Many require a get-acquainted meeting and other steps before providing services.

 Moving to a facility: Are you in danger?
 Some Alzheimer’s patients never get this way, but many become mean, angry, or even violent.
 At this point, it can literally be dangerous for you and your loved one for him to stay at home.
-Another scenario is that he may need around-the-clock attention that you are not able to give.
+Another scenario is that, even if he is not violent or dangerous, he may need around-the-clock attention that you are not able to give.
 The truth of the matter is that, eventually the best place for your loved-one may be a long-term care facility.
 The point when that is needed is different for every patient — some people get there fast, some people take many years to get there.

 Save yourself.
 A critical question when dealing with the disease is, “How many lives are we going to let it destroy?”
 Alzheimer’s is taking your loved one away.
 Don’t let it take YOU away, too.